-Employees of doughnut chain Doughnut Time are taking the company to Fair Work over unpaid wages.
+Employees of enormously popular doughnut chain Doughnut Time are taking the company to Fair Work over unpaid wages.

 The Doughnut Time staff claim the money is owed on unpaid shifts with some employees missing up to three weeks of pay.
 Former Doughnut Time chef Kimmy Mi Kim told the Courier the company first began defaulting on pay last September, with delays or more than four weeks for some staff.
 Wages have since been paid sporadically.

 Kim was among several staff members from Brisbane, Melbourne and Sydney who left the business at the end of January, after having not been paid since January 7.

 A group of Brisbane workers confronted management about the situation and were told they would be paid in time, although the company couldn’t set a firm date.
 When a January 13 deadline passed without payment they reported the issue to Fair Work, despite a company accountant telling one worker that its cashflow situation would soon improve.

 Doughnut Time has expanded rapidly since first opening in Brisbane in 2015 and at one stage had more than 30 stores in Australia and the UK employing over 400 people.
 A press release sent to Broadsheet blames Doughnut Time’s financial woes on a challenging retail business environment, high rents and high labour costs, and the absence of outside capital.